rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/grandstream_ucm62xx_sql_account_guess.md

 endpoint, and specifically occurs when the user requests the challenge (as part of a challenge and response authentication scheme).
 The injection is blind, but the server response contains a different status code if the query was successful.
-As such, the attack can guess the contents of the user database.
+As such, the attacker can guess the contents of the user database.
 Most helpfully, the passwords are stored in cleartext within the user table (CVE-2020-5723).

 This issue was patched in Grandstream UCM62xx IP PBX frimware version 1.20.22.

 ### Installation

-The UCM62xx PBX is a physical device and is not known to have been succesfully emulated.
+The UCM62xx PBX is a physical device and is not known to have been successfully emulated.
 However, if you have a device, affected firmware can be downloaded here:

 * http://firmware.grandstream.com/Release_UCM62xx_1.0.20.22.zip